Complements of discriminants of real parabolic function singularities. II: The case of singularities

 The group \ $H_*(W_{0}, W_{-})$ corresponding to any polynomial \ $f-C$ \ with $C \in \left(0, \frac{88}{49}\right) $ is isomorphic to $\Z$ in dimension 0 and is trivial in all other dimensions.
-Therefore, the homology index $\mbox{HI}(f- 1)$ is $ (100)$.
-The involution (\ref{invoP}) moves this polynomial to that with $\mbox{HI}=(012)$.
+Therefore, the homology index $\mbox{HI}(f- 1)$ is $ (1,0,0)$.
+The involution (\ref{invoP}) transforms this polynomial into one with $\mbox{HI}=(0,1,2)$.
 In particular, these two polynomials represent two different components.
-They are $S(3)$-invariant, therefore by Proposition \ref{estp1}, the associated virtual components are also different.
+They are $S(3)$-invariant.
+The associated virtual components are therefore associated with single real connected components and are also different, though their $\mbox{Card}$ invariants are the same.
 According to Proposition \ref{proP2} and Table \ref{p82stat}, these are two components with $\mbox{Card}=94$.

-According to elementary Morse theory, the homology index of each polynomial $f-C$ with $C \in \left(\frac{88}{49}, 4 \right)$ is equal to $(020)$ or $(130)$, while its image under the involution (\ref{invoP}) has the homology index $(031)$.
+According to elementary Morse theory, the homology index of each polynomial $f-C$ with $C \in \left(\frac{88}{49}, 4 \right)$ is equal to $(0,2,0)$ or $(1,3,0)$, while its image under the involution (\ref{invoP}) has the homology index $(0,3,1)$.
 Therefore, these two polynomials belong to different components with $\mbox{Ind}=-2$ and equal $\mbox{Card} $ invariants.
 The only possibility for this is two components with $\mbox{Card}=336.$

 {\bf Component with $\mbox{\rm Card}=258$.} The polynomial

 has eight real Morse critical points: one local minimum with critical value 0; three critical points with Morse index 1 and critical value \ $\frac{88}{147}$; \ one critical point with Morse index 1 and critical value \ $\frac{4}{3}$; \ and three critical points with Morse index 2 and critical value \ $4$. \ Thus, \ $\mbox{Ind}(f-C)$ \ is equal to \ $0$ \ for \ $C<0$, \ to \ $1$ \ for \ $C \in \left(0, \frac{88}{147}\right)$, \ to \ $-2$ \ for $C \in \left(\frac{88}{147}, \frac{4}{3} \right)$, \ to \ $-3$ \ for \ $C \in \left(\frac{4}{3}, 4\right)$, \ and to \ 0 \ for \ $C> 4$.